mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/arcee.md

 ## 3. Components

-The MAAP Framework is composed of several key components:
+This system is composed of several key components:

 ### UI Service
 - **Purpose**: Provides a web-based interface for user interactions